Pelvic Floor Health: A Vital Concern for Both Women and Men

 • Both men and women can experience chronic pain in the pelvic region due to tight or overactive muscles.

-4. Erectile Dysfunction (ED)some text
+4. Erectile Dysfunction (ED)

 • For Men: Weak pelvic floor muscles can impact the ability to achieve and maintain an erection, contributing to ED.

-5. Painful Intercourse (Dyspareunia)some text
+5. Painful Intercourse (Dyspareunia)

 • For Women: Weakened or overly tight pelvic floor muscles can make intercourse painful or uncomfortable.